anzo-p/eve-in-oracle/README.md

 ---

+## Performance

+Eventually, when adding more an more queries on top, the system will choke because there just are too many layers, subqueries to compute in a single query.
+For performance, you need to *materialize* ([link](https://github.com/anzo-p/eve-in-oracle/blob/b4f763331b5972e0729519fbf1f61944ca6f4b55/1_create/7_create_view.sql)) some of those layers, result sets of previous queries - have them precomputed so that the system can compute all those layers fast enough.
+Materializations of precomputed results is, in a nutshell, how all real-timelike performance is achieved in computing.
+This is true from small algorithms ([link](https://gist.github.com/anzo-p/4d7ddc5529a05dcf9e09aa3ee746dfc7)) all the way to distributed systems of hundreds of millions of users.

+---

-Relational Database Systems (RDBMS or RDS) were cool things back in the day, and even today, when done right, remain fascinating curiosities to say the least.
+Relational Database Systems (RDBMS or RDS) were cool things back in the day, and even today, because of their potential, remain a fascinating curiosity to say the least.

-They just arent providing data fast enough to meet the performance and data volume requirements for modern applications that have a distributed deployment architecture.
+Centralized RDBMS's just arent putting out data quickly enough to meet the requirements for performance and volumes of data of modern applications that have a distributed deployment architecture, because of so many users.